 There are some serious drawbacks of moving learning materials entirely to the web.
 These drawbacks are not often mentioned in the press but we have become aware of them given our relatively long experience in trying to deliver effective e-learning.

-side or use Neuron plug-in (DHTML does not support drag-and-drop
+use Neuron plug-in (DHTML does not support drag-and-drop

 either).
-In our experience, each option has the following problems:
+In our experience, each option has the following

-- Java: One needs to separate the use of Java on the server
+Java: One needs to separate the use of Java on the server

 side versus Java on the client side.
 Java works well on the